- Power Outages

 - If you have battery storage for your rooftop solar system, be sure to have proper signage visible to alert the existence of a rooftop solar battery near the main switch breaker.

 - Lithium-ion (Li-Ion) batteries, which are commonly found in energy storage systems, provide high energy density.
 They are more sensitive to physical stress than alkaline batteries and need to be treated with more care.
 Precautions are necessary to avoid fires, which may be caused by overheating, over charging, electrical shorting, etc. Be sure to read the manufacturer’s instructions on how to care for your batteries.

-More Solar PV Safety Tips
+More Rooftop Solar Safety Tips

-- In the event your solar system is damaged in a storm or torn from your roof, do not touch a downed solar panel.
+- In the event your rooftop solar system is damaged in a storm or torn from your roof, do not touch a downed solar panel.
 For any issues related to damaged panels, contact your solar contractor and insurance company.

 - For proper disposal of damaged panels, contact your solar contractor.

 - Contact your solar contractor to keep informed about the latest technology to meet current safety standards.

 These safety tips have been provided to you as a joint partnership from Hawaiian Electric and the Honolulu Fire Department.